Eastonco/CS360/README.md

 ## Instructions
 Navigate into a folder and follow the README inside to get started.
 As always, This repo is not for cheating/copying and should be used for education purposes only.

+## P.S.
+If this repo has helped you out at all, please give it a star, I'm desperate.